 Examine Youth Issues from Different Disciplinary Perspectives

-The one-year Master's programme in Interdisciplinary Social Science: Youth Studies relates to topics and challenges which are relevant and/or unique to youth such as:
+The one-year Master's program in Interdisciplinary Social Science: Youth Studies relates to topics and challenges which are relevant and/or unique to youth such as:

 Social inequalities and mental and physical health